-There is a lot of buzz out there about “proper running form.”
+There is a lot of buzz out there about proper running form.
 There are articles and studies from “experts” that seem to be completely contradictory.
 It causes chubby runners to second guess if they are doing it right and ask the following questions:

 Changing your running form affects the whole body.
 It is a running ecosystem.
 To really make a change, you need a step-by-step plan that addresses how to improve form for your individual body and style.

 One of the best ways to prevent injury is to avoid mistakes.
 There are proper ways to change running style and form that will help you stay healthy and injury-free.
 It’s all based on the individual.
 If you do what works best for you and make gradual changes, you’ll have the best chance for success.

 Take a personal inventory